-Individuals seeking to make an impact on the world should consider majoring in political science -- which, according to the American Political Science Association (apsanet.org, 2013), is "the study of governments, public policies and political processes, systems, and political behavior."
-Those who go on to become political scientists specialize in one of many aspects of this wide-ranging profession, such as American politics or international relations, and may find themselves lobbying those organizations' varied interests in Washington, D.C.!
+Individuals seeking to make an impact on the world might consider majoring in political science — which, according to the American Political Science Association (apsanet.org, 2013), is "the study of governments, public policies and political processes, systems, and political behavior."
+Political scientists can specialize in one of the many aspects of this wide-ranging profession, such as American politics or international relations, and may find themselves lobbying for the interests of their organizations in Washington, D.C.!

 Political science majors aren't limited to becoming political scientists, either.
 An online degree in political science could serve as a solid foundation for becoming a teacher or tackling more advanced studies, such as law school.

 Learning how to conduct thorough research is an integral part of a political science degree program.
 However, students should start basic research well before the first day of school... in order to find the best political science program to meet their needs.